faymann/Gmem/README.md

 best for llvm-10 and clang-10,

-other versions may need to edit the Makefile.
+other versions may need to edit the Makefiles.

 require at least llvm-5.0+, clang-5.0+.

 (not working with llvm-3.x)

 ## Usage

 Insert AndOr checks or IfElse checks to llvm IR for SFI.

 As shown in the test, add `-load /path/to/libGmem-pass.so -gmem` in the opt pass to do SFI.